Pyrree/Robocopy-generator/README.md

 # Robocopy-generator
-An AHK Script I am working on to generate a Robocopy script for me.
+An AHK Script I am working on, It's supposed to be a learning trip as well as something useful.

 This does not work AT ALL yet, I have not come that far.
+Any help and/or suggestions are much welcome!